-Distracted driving has been a matter of concern ever since the first cars rolled off the assembly line.
+Distracted driving has been a matter of concern ever since the first automobiles rolled off the assembly line.
 In the early 1900s, when windshield wipers were first introduced on American cars, some worried that they would lull drivers into a daze.

 In the 1930s, state legislators attempted to restrict the installation of car radios on the grounds that they could distract drivers and lead to crashes.
-Today, with text messages, social media notifications, and talking GPS apps, it’s no surprise that mobile devices have become synonymous with distracted driving.
+Today, with text messages, social media notifications and talking GPS apps, it’s no surprise that mobile devices have become synonymous with distracted driving.

 According to the Centers for Disease Control and Prevention (CDC), there are three main types of distractions while driving:

-- Visual: looking away from the road
+- Visual: Looking away from the road

-- Manual: activities that need you to take your hands off of the steering wheel
+- Manual: Activities that need you to take your hands off of the steering wheel

-- Cognitive: thinking about things other than driving
+- Cognitive: Thinking about things other than driving

 Common Causes of Distracted Driving